openstack-archive/tripleo-quickstart-extras/README.md

 - step_root_device_size: <false> -- boolean value that will apply disk size hints and rerun introspection if true
 - working_dir: <'/home/stack'> -- working directory for the role.
 Assumes stackrc file is present at this location
+- step_adjust_mtu: <false> -- boolean value that will change MTUS on specified nics
+- mtu: <1350> -- numerical value to set MTUs
+- mtu_interface: <'eth1'> -- list of NICs
+- undercloud_type: <virtual> -- can be overwritten with values like 'baremetal' or 'ovb'
+- network-isolation: <true> -- bolean value to test if network isolation wil be used in the deployment
+- network_isolation_ipv4_cidr: <"172.16.23.0/24">

 Dependencies
 ------------